kharyus/Sprite-Sheet-Manipulator/README.md

 Sprite Sheet Manipulator detects the boundaries of individual sprites in a Sprite Sheet and then saves them to separate files in the output folder.

 # Features
-Fast loading and saving times, even for huge files.
+Lighting Fast loading and saving times, even for huge files.

 # Screenshot